Whojo/DQ-AI/README.md

 So here is how I build this program :
 The idea is simple, I want to create a file with all the questions and their corresponding right answer.
 If in a game, I have a question I have already met, I can answer correctly thanks to this file.
 If not, I save it and I will correctly answer it the next time.

 The main challenge here is to allow the program to interact with the game while there is no API.
 So I download an emulator for Android on my laptop.
-I used an OCR (Optical Character Recognition) find on a github to capture questions and answers.
+I need an OCR (Optical Character Recognition) to capture questions and answers.
+I found one on GitHub which is nammed pytesser and work perfectly in python.
+And as you can see it represent the main part of my program.
+The only script I wrote is DuelQuizAI.py.

 And we are done!

 It is properly working.
 But I underestimate one factor...
 The time needed to save all the questions is HUGE!